 - Dashboards, charts and reports

-In our view, the single best investment tracking tool is Personal Capital.
+In my view, the single best investment tracking tool is Personal Capital.
 It’s free and automated and comes with a wealth of investment analysis tools.

 Some are and some are not.
 With tools like Personal Capital or Quicken, It’s simply a matter of connecting your investment accounts.
 Once connected, the tools analyze all of the data and present it in a way that’s easy to understand.